Kricko02/BitcoinPriceTracker/README.md

 ## Overview

-The **Bitcoin Price Tracker** is a .NET application designed to track the price of Bitcoin and store it in an SQLite database.
+The **Bitcoin Price Tracker** is simple a .NET application designed to track the price of Bitcoin and store it in an SQLite database.
 The application has several core features:

 - **Real-time Bitcoin Price Tracking**: Fetches the latest Bitcoin price from a public API.
 - **Automatic Price Storage**: A background service runs every hour to save the current Bitcoin price to an SQLite database.